Potentiometric linear position sensors for distance measurement

 - Mechanical limits: The actual displacement that the position sensor can perform.
-Mechanical stops prevent the slider from moving beyond the resistance path on most models.
+On most models, mechanical stops prevent the slider from moving beyond the resistance path.

-For many models, the mechanical travel corresponds to the complete electrical travel.
+For many models, the mechanical travel is the same as the full electrical travel.
 This leaves only two of the three ranges described above.
 Although this simplifies the consideration, the effective electrical travel must still be adjusted to the application when installing the sensor.
-Otherwise, the described dead range falsifies the measurement results.
-Please observe the notes on the data sheets of the model you have selected.
+Otherwise, the dead range described above will falsify the measurement results.
+Please refer to the data sheet for the model you have chosen.

-Potentiometric displacement sensors with oil filling are available for applications with special requirements on the durability of the sensor.
-They are the right choice especially for recording measured values at measuring points in filthy, moist or even corrosive environments (salts, corrosive gases).
-Applications for these sensors are found in heavy industry such as shipbuilding, mines, steelworks, chemical plants and many more.
+Oil-filled potentiometric displacement sensors are available for applications with special requirements for sensor durability.
+They are particularly suitable for measuring points in dirty, damp or even corrosive environments (salts, corrosive gases).
+Applications for these sensors can be found in heavy industries such as shipbuilding, mines, steelworks, chemical plants and many more.

 The simplest way to convert a linear movement into a proportional electrical quantity is still to use potentiometric measuring systems.
 These are absolute measuring systems with a resolution of better than 0.01 mm and the well-known advantage that the signals are immediately displayed in the correct position if the power supply fails.
 Our linear potentiometers cover mechanical stroke lengths up to 2000 mm.